-1. DO: Research letterbox styles.
+1. DO: Research mailbox styles

 Whichever one you choose, keep in mind that you want the design to flow naturally with the rest of your landscape design and the architecture of your house.
-By spending some time researching the style of letterbox you want, you can ensure that it operates as a design focal point, accentuating the style of your residence.
+By spending some time researching the style of mailbox you want, you can ensure that it operates as a design focal point, accentuating the style of your residence.

-2. DON’T: Presume all materials are alike.
+2. DON’T: Presume all materials are alike

-One of the gravest mistakes homeowners make when it comes to purchasing a new letterbox is presuming that all materials are alike — this couldn’t be farther from the truth.
+One of the gravest mistakes homeowners make when it comes to purchasing a new mailbox is presuming that all materials are alike — this couldn’t be farther from the truth.
 Not all materials are able to stand up against the elements with the same rigor or for the same length of time.

-3. DO: Consider security.
+3. DO: Consider security

 4. DON’T: Ignore postal service regulations.

-Additionally, specific locales may want all letterboxes to be the same color, or they may say that they must have a removable flag or a door to protect the mail.
-Generally, a post must not have more than two letterboxes attached to it, and they must be located at a certain distance from each other.
+Additionally, specific locales may want all mailboxes to be the same color, or they may say that they must have a removable flag or a door to protect the mail.
+Generally, a post must not have more than two mailboxes attached to it, and they must be located at a certain distance from each other.
 You also are likely to be responsible for ensuring that you take care of any obstructions.

-5. DO: Find a reputable supplier.
+5. DO: Find a reputable supplier

-To ensure you are complying with postal service regulations in your area, it is best to work with a reputable supplier who knows the rules and has experience with creating and installing the appropriate letterboxes.
+To ensure you are complying with postal service regulations in your area, it is best to work with a reputable supplier who knows the rules and has experience with creating and installing the appropriate mailbox.

-6. DON’T: Procrastinate on updating your letterbox.
+6. DON’T: Procrastinate on updating your mailbox

 Whether you are looking to put your house on the market, or just want to be proud of the place you drive home to each night, how your home looks from the outside dramatically influences whether or not it appears cared for and welcoming.
-You, your mail, and your garden deserve to have a beautiful letterbox!
+You, your mail, and your garden deserve to have a beautiful mailbox!

-Have you recently upgraded your letterbox?
+Have you recently upgraded your mailbox?
 If so, what tips and tricks do you have to pass on to other readers who are looking to make the same home improvement?
 If not, what is stopping you from making the change?
 Let us know your thoughts and concerns regarding this topic in the comments below!

 Jay Flavell is the General Manager at Sandleford Holdings.
 He has been working in the DIY & Home Improvement industry since 2007 and has vast experience sourcing and developing products from overseas suppliers in the Far East.
-Jay has also been successful dealing with a number of major DIY & Home Improvement retailers throughout his career.
+Jay has also been successful in dealing with a number of major DIY & Home Improvement retailers throughout his career.